-We also generalize our calculation to the general neutrino-electron couplings in order to access the effective Lagrangian applied in the non-relativistic neutrino-electron excitation.
-To illustrate the enhanced response of the contribution from the neutrino magnetic moment, we calculate the constraints from semiconductor detectors with the solar neutrinos, whose sensitivity approaches the level of $10^{-13}\,\mu_{\rm B}$, much better than the current laboratory and astrophysical probes.
+We generalize {the non-relativistic effective filed theory framework (NR EFT) in Ref.~\cite{Mitridate:2021ctr}} to the neutrino-electron couplings in order to study the effective Lagrangian applied in the non-relativistic neutrino-electron excitation.
+In order to illustrate the enhanced response in the contribution of the neutrino magnetic moment, we calculate the constraints from semiconductor detectors using the solar neutrinos, whose sensitivity approaches the level of $10^{-13}\,\mu_{\rm B}$, much better than the current best limit from laboratory and astrophysical probes.

-This work is organized as follows.
-The effective Lagrangian for non-relativistic neutrino-electron couplings under the Standard Model and in the presence of the neutrino magnetic moment is provided in Section II, and in Section III we calculate the excitation rates for silicon and germanium.
-The energy spectra of neutrino-electron excitation and the related constraints on the neutrino magnetic moment from solar neutrinos are presented and discussed in Section IV.
-In \mbox{Section V}, we summarize this work and make a conclusion.